lebao3105/Commands-collection/README.md

 * mkdir               : Create a directory
 * presskey            : Pascal version of Windows's pause program
 * printf              : Write something to file (work but not good as excepted)
-* pwd                 : Show the current directory
 * rename              : Rename file
 * touch               : Create file

-echo and pwd are 2 simplest programs here.

 Most programs here have `-h` and `--help` for their usage help.